 Latest DVC devices also support many features such as multimedia option for playing audio/video to provide awareness/education on the human eye, patient report generation, viewing and transferring to USB pen drives, etc.

-Embien, a leading Medical Engineering Services provider, is tasked with development of the DVC by the customer with requirements dictated by tough competition in the industry and certifications.
-In conformance to ICE 62304 standards, Embien followed the detailed procedure during the Medical device and equipment design including identifying and defining all the scope of risk management.
+Embien, a leading Medical Engineering Services provider, is tasked with the development of the DVC by the customer with requirements dictated by tough competition in the industry and certifications.
+In conformance to ICE 62304 standards, Embien followed the detailed procedure during the medical device and equipment design including identifying and defining all the scope of risk management.
 The device is developed with an ARM Cortex A8 based SoC at its heart and runs on Linux kernel.
 To render the UI and navigation, Embien's Sparklet embedded GUI library is used.
 The device supports different monitor sizes as well as could be configured for different distances and mirror effects.
-Digital vision chart designs are done based on the standard charts and digitized in vector graphics to prevent loss of any information.
-For best results, the images are rendered using OpenVG library dynamically based on the configured distance and monitor size.
-Hardware accelerated Video decoding is supported and integrated with the device for playing multiple format videos.
+Digital vision chart designs are done based on the standard charts and digitized in vector graphics to prevent the loss of any information.
+For best results, the images are rendered using the OpenVG library dynamically based on the configured distance and monitor size.
+Hardware-accelerated video decoding is supported and integrated with the device for playing multiple format videos.